loomio/loomio_help/content/user_manual/threads/engaging_with_threads/index.md

 ## Automatic translation
 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/ZI_ZxJKoiy0?rel=0" frameborder="0" allowfullscreen></iframe>

-Loomio can translate a comment from one language into another automatically (with the help of Google Translate).
+Loomio can translate user content (eg, votes, comments…) from one language into another automatically (with the help of Google Translate).
 If the author of a comment uses a language other than yours, **Translate comment** will be available in the drop-down options of the comment in question, from the three horizontal dots (**⋯**).

 ## Facilitation and Decision tools
 ![](facilitation_tools_tabs.png)